up42/docs/source/reference/block-envvars.rst

 ``intersects``, ``contains``, ``bbox``, ``limit``, and ``time`` are special parameters that MUST adhere to their definitions in the `STAC query <https://github.com/radiantearth/stac-spec>`_ specifications.

-See also the allowed parameters for the :ref:`builtin blocks <builtin-blocks-documentation>`.
+See also the allowed parameters for the :ref:`builtin blocks <up42-blocks-documentation>`.

 How a block interprets the parameters is up to the block itself, but it should specify what parameters it expects via the :ref:`manifest parameters <block-params>`.